 Students must be picked up from all bus sites within 15 minutes after the buses depart.
 There are many safety concerns with leaving students waiting unsupervised at bus sites for an extended period of time.
-The Māhele Lalo and Māhele Luna Grades 6-8 offers an after-school program with a bus that drops off at the Kahului Shopping Center at approximately 5:15 p.m.
-Refer to the after-school program section in this handbook for more information.

 A notice will be sent to the parents/guardians of students that are reported waiting at the bus sites after the recommended pick-up times listed below.
 This notice will include a warning that student pick-up must take place in a timely manner each day of school.
 After three warnings, students will be suspended from riding the bus.
 Two suspensions may result in termination from the bus program.
 Other violations may result in suspension or termination of bus privileges in which the length and severity will be determined by the principal on a case-by-case basis.